aumouvantsillage/guillaume.baierouge.fr/src/2014-10-02-why-i-write-free-software.md

 I realized that I was not satisfied with slideshow software and I worked to transform Sozi into an actual presentation tool that I could use.

-While I am always disposed to improve Sozi, I tend to focus on the features that I actually need.
+While I am always willing to improve Sozi, I tend to focus on the features that I actually need.
 Maybe you will find it selfish, but the time I can spend developing, testing and maintaining Sozi is limited, so I need to set priorities.
 For me, the top priority goes to features that I use regularly, because I have a *natural* environment to test them, and a strong incentive to fix their bugs.

-As a counter-example, let me mention the Sozi *media* extension that allows to add video or audio to a Sozi presentation.
+As a counter-example, let me mention the Sozi [media extension](https://sozi.baierouge.fr/pages/tutorial-media.html) that allows to add video or audio to a Sozi presentation.
 This is a feature that I have **never** used in any of my presentations.
 I accepted to implement it because a user convinced me to do so and provided enough technical information so that I could integrate it rapidly.